EVV Model: Closed | Aggregator: Vesta EVV| Implementation Deadline: January 01, 2021

-In a Closed Model, the state Medicaid program contracts with a single EVV vendor and mandates that all provider agencies use that vendor’s EVV system.
-CareSmartz 360 is following the State of Texas EVV model information as it becomes available.
+Texas’s Medicaid program has contracted with a single EVV vendor and mandates that all provider agencies use that particular vendor’s EVV system.

 Governing Body: Texas Health and Human Services

 EVV is still to be implemented in most of the states with different guidelines and regulations.
 We’re keeping up with the updates related to EVV implementation and if there is something we haven’t included, please share with us.
 To learn how CareSmartz360 can help in ensuring compliance, please get in touch with us.

 Behavioral Services (provided in the home), Consumer Directed Attendant Support Services (CDASS), Durable Medical Equipment (requiring in-home setup), Home Health, Homemaker, Hospice, Independent Living Skills Training (ILST), In-Home Respite, In-Home Support Services (IHSS), Occupational Therapy (provided in the home), Physical Therapy (provided in the home), Pediatric Behavioral Therapy, Pediatric Personal Care, Personal Care, Private Duty Nursing, Speech Therapy (provided in the home), Youth Day